Quantum memories at finite temperature: No-Go Theorems

 To complete the argument, we consider operators $\overline{L}_k$.
 A logical operator will commute with all elements of $\mathcal{S}$.
 Given the choice of strip width, we observe that the support of any stabilizer overlaps with no more than one odd strip.
 We show examples of the supports of stabilizer generators within blue squares in Fig.~\ref{NoGoDiagrams}(c).
 It follows from this fact that, in addition to the logical operator $\overline{L}$, all operators $\overline{L}_k$ must also commute with the stabilizer group.
 The Pauli operators that commute with the stabilizer group are one of two types of operators.
 Either, they are elements of the stabilizer group, such that $L_k \in \mathcal{S}$, or, they themselves are logical operators.
 Given that $\overline{L}$ is a logical operator, there must be one $\overline{L}_k$ that is a logical operator with width less than or equal to $r$, providing the desired contradiction.
 With the observation that we necessarily have at least one logical operator with a one-dimensional support for a stabilizer group which is generated by local two-dimensional stabilizer generators, we conclude the proof that there exists a constant energy barrier between two orthogonal ground states of commuting Pauli Hamiltonian in two dimensions.

 The discussed work of Bravyi and Terhal has been extended in a number of different directions.
 In Ref.~\cite{LandonCardinalPoulin}, it is shown that given a local {\em topologically ordered} commuting Hamiltonian, that there always exists a noise model that can locally create a logical operation on the ground space of the model at no more than a constant increase in system energy, thus extending the result of Bravyi and Terhal to a more general class of systems.
-We remark also on the work due to Haah and Preskill in Ref.~\cite{Haah12} where it is shown that two-dimensional stabilizer models cannot even support {\em partial self correction}, a weaker notion of self correction that we discuss later in Subsec.~\ref{Sctn:PartialSelfCorrection}.
-This result is obtained by consideration of the lattice geometry of the one-dimensional support of the logical operators of two-dimensional commuting Pauli Hamiltonian models.
+We remark also on the work due to Haah and Preskill in Ref.~\cite{Haah12} where it is shown that two-dimensional stabilizer models do not support any logical errors that cannot be achieved with an energy cost that is independent of the size of the system under a local noise model.

 Supporting the discussed general results in two dimensions, there is also a plethora of physically motivated results in the literature that typically consider the prototypical case; the toric code model.
 Among the approaches include a study of topological entanglement entropy~\cite{KitaevPreskill06, LevinWen06} for the toric code model in the thermal equilibrium state, see Refs.~\cite{CastelnovoChamon07, Iblisdir09, Iblisdir10}.
 In Refs.~\cite{Iblisdir09, Iblisdir10} it is identified that in realistic systems the topological entanglement entropy vanishes in the large system size limit at finite temperature for the general class of Kitaev quantum double models~\cite{Kitaev03}.
 Further physically motivated study includes the rigorous proof of instability in the toric code model using the Liouvillian open dynamics to show that the expectation values of the logical operators of the toric code model decay rapidly when weakly coupled to a Markovian environment~\cite{AlickiFannesHorodecki}.
 These results are generalized in Ref.~\cite{ChesiLossBravyiTerhal}, and are considered for the toric code with higher-dimensional spins in Ref.~\cite{ViyuelaRivasMartin-Delagado}.